-The Company has identified certain claims as a result of which a loss may be incurred, but in the aggregate any loss is expected to be immaterial.
+The Company has identified certain claims as a result of which a loss may be incurred.
 This assessment is based on our current understanding of relevant facts and circumstances.
 As such, our view of these matters is subject to inherent uncertainties and may change in the future.
 Significant judgment is required in both the determination of probability and the determination as to whether an exposure is reasonably estimable.
 Actual outcomes of these legal and regulatory proceedings may materially differ from our current estimates.
-Based upon information presently known to management, the Company has not accrued a loss for these matters, including the matter described below, as a loss is not probable and reasonably estimable.
-While it is reasonably possible a loss may be incurred, the Company is unable to estimate a loss or range of loss in these matters.
+Except for the regulatory matters discussed below, based upon information presently known to management, the Company has not accrued a loss for any other legal matters, as a loss is not probable and reasonably estimable.
 The pending proceedings involve complex questions of fact and law and may require the expenditure of significant funds and the diversion of other resources.
 The results of legal proceedings are inherently uncertain, and material adverse outcomes are reasonably possible.

 In March 2024, an Evolv shareholder filed in the U.S. District Court for the District of Massachusetts a putative class action lawsuit, captioned Raby v.
 Evolv Technologies Holdings, Inc., et al. case number 1:24-cv-10761, alleging that Evolv and certain of its current and former executives and other individuals violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 based on alleged misstatements concerning the Company's products.
 This litigation is in the preliminary stages, and the outcome of any complex legal proceeding is inherently unpredictable and subject to significant uncertainties.
+The Company intends to vigorously defend itself in this matter.